darkavenger75/mk312lite/README.md

 The front panel goes directly on top of the PCB.
 Use washers on the pots to level the front panel as required.
 Bottom closes with plain aluminum panel.
-A simple 3D printed case - two half which close by pins or headless screws - can be found in the "case" directory.
+A simple 3D printed case - two halves which close by 4 pins or headless screws - can be found in the "case" directory.